NYULibraries/citero_renderers/README.md

 Citero Renderers
 ===============

 Renderers for Citero for Rails 3, 4.
+This gem is based entirely off of [beerlington](https://github.com/beerlington)'s wonderful [csv_renderer](https://github.com/beerlington/render_csv).

 How to use
 ==========